 Welcome to BetAmerica Poker, the premier destination for playing poker online.
-We will eventually offer cash games, tournaments, sit-n-go tables, free rooms and much more over a wide variety of poker card games.
+We will eventually offer cash games, tournaments, sit-n-go tables, free rooms and much more over a wide variety of poker card games in New Jersey and Pennsylvania.
 Whether you’re playing for big stakes or small rakes, BetAmerica is the best place to be for all your online poker needs.

 BetAmerica Poker is proud to soon offer Texas Hold’em, Omaha, Stud, Five-Card and many more styles as we seek to provide the best, overall experience for our ever-growing roster of players.